ericfreese/node-freetype2/README.md

 `npm install freetype2`

-## Usage
+## Examples
 See the [example folder](https://github.com/ericfreese/node-freetype2/tree/master/example) to learn how to use node-freetype2.

-See [FreeType documentation](http://www.freetype.org/freetype2/docs/reference/ft2-index.html) for more info.
+## API
+See the [types](https://github.com/ericfreese/node-freetype2/blob/master/module.d.ts) to learn the API of node-freetype2 and how they relate to original FreeType.

+For more information, see the [original FreeType documentation](http://www.freetype.org/freetype2/docs/reference/ft2-index.html).